 When you instruct us to collect a County Court Judgment on your behalf we will immediately begin by profiling your debtor to identify the most effective method of enforcement.
-In many instances our professional collections team are able to negotiate settlement with your debtor, if this is impossible we will be able to recommend an appropriate alternative.
-Engaging Safe Collections to secure your CCJ's can bring many benefits to your business for example:
+In many instances our professional collections team are able to negotiate settlement with your debtor, if this is impossible we will be able to recommend an appropriate alternative enforcement method.

 When your company has acquired a CCJ, the last thing you need are extra costs.
 Our experienced collections team are often able to negotiate an amicable settlement with your debtor.